Peace of Mind in experience

 Often, I catch myself lying in bed in the early hours of the morning, unable to sleep.
 My mind wanders from one topic to another like a “whirlwind,” as my friend describes it.
-These early hours are a real challenge for me as the imagination can become facts, and small issues ripped out of proportion.
-Daylight always brings with it perspective on what kept me awake all night.
+These early hours are a real challenge for me as the imagination can become fact, and small issues ripped out of proportion.
+Daylight always brings with it a perspective on what kept me awake all night.
 During these hours there is one verse that I meditate on often; Isaiah 26:3

-I have long since pulled this verse apart, and share it today because it blesses my heart every time.
+I have long since pulled this verse apart, and share it because it blesses my heart every time.
 Isaiah writes it to Judah, who are about to be taken into captivity by the nation of Babylon.
 A promise is given in anticipation of a scary and challenging time for the people of Judah.
-There is no way that they could have anticipated the implications of the future in their own lives, much like this past year and season has been in our lives with Covid.
+There is no way that they could have anticipated the implications of the future in their own lives, much like we could not have anticipated what Covid did in our lives. or it’s aftermath.
 No-one can predict what the next few years will bring us.

 The verse starts with ‘He will keep’ which I understand to be God’s part and “mind is stayed on Him” is my part.
 God’s part is written in a continuous tense and implies a daily provision.
 What is being described here, is a habit of the mind, which is continuously rewarded by the Lord.
 It is a promise, an assurance we can count on, just as we know that one plus one, is two.

 The words “perfect peace” are ‘shalom, shalom,’ the repeated word is a double peace, that implies a double portion of peace which is more than you need, and extra.
 It means completeness, wholeness, preservation and health.
 When it refers to wholeness of peace, it includes the entirety of peace, family peace, inner peace, financial peace, mental peace, every type of peace you can think of, that your heart would desire.